 Hoping to save Obama with common man story.

-Probably had a round trip ticket purchased with the credit card.
+Probably had a round-trip ticket purchased with the credit card.

-And why was he reject?
+And why was he rejected?

 Why was he rejected at the credit card counter in Los Angeles in 2000?